Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Method

 \subsection{Rotation algorithm}

-In this paper we adopt the Euler rotation algorithm\footnote{\url{https://www.github.com/doraemonho/LazRotationDev}} that is adopted in \cite{dispersion,2018ApJ...865...54Y} \& \cite{ch5} in obtaining numerical cubes with arbitrary orientations\footnote{The rotation algorithm in the case of triply periodic numerical cubes has issues in double-counting the corners, which creates artificial effects especially on the mean of Stokes parameters, especially near $\theta_{\lambda} \approx \pi/4$.
-To mitigate the effect, we introduce a spherical filter positioned at the center of the cube.
+In this paper, we adopt the Euler rotation algorithm\footnote{\url{https://www.github.com/doraemonho/LazRotationDev}} that is adopted in \cite{dispersion} \& \cite{ch5} for obtaining numerical cubes with mean magnetic field at different inclination angle, $\theta_\lambda$.
+The rotation algorithm in the case of triply periodic numerical cubes has issues in double-counting the corners, which creates artificial effects, especially on the mean of Stokes parameters near $\theta_{\lambda} \approx \pi/4$.
+To mitigate the effect, one can introduce a spherical filter positioned at the center of the cube.
 The spherical filter ensures that the basic statistics of Stokes parameters stay regular.
-For our study we stress that the correlation function of Stokes parameters are mean-invariant.}.
+For our study, we emphasize that the application of spherical filter does not change the scale-dependent anisotropy of the Stokes parameters correlation function.
 The rotation matrices are defined as :

 where we will write the rotation matrix ${\bf \hat{T}} = {\bf \hat{T}}_x{\bf \hat{T}}_y{\bf \hat{T}}_z $ and $\theta_{x,y,z}$ are desired rotations along the x,y,z axis respectively.